Ubotica/SegTHRawS_ext/README.md

 # SegTHRawS

 **PROVISIONAL** This repository corresponds to the Master thesis of Cristopher Castro Traba (cristopher.traba@ubotica.com).
 The thesis topic is onboard segmentation of thermal hotspots for raw Sentinel-2 multispectral imagery.

+The Sentinel-2 images are obtained from the [THRawS](https://zenodo.org/records/7908728) (Thermal Hotspots in raw Sentinel-2 data) dataset, which provides a global distribution of raw multispectral images to detect thermal events.
+Information on how to handle the dataset and process the images is available in its main repository: [PyRawS](https://github.com/ESA-PhiLab/PyRawS).